kayokalinauskas/ffmpeg-batch-video-format/README.md

 # Node.js Batch Video Format Conversion Script

-This Node.js script is designed to recursively traverse a directory and its subdirectories, converting video files with the `.ts` extension into the `.mp4` format.
+This Node.js script is designed to recursively traverse a directory and its subdirectories, converting video files to the desired format, It'll convert and save the file with the same name and location.
 It utilizes the popular [Fluent-FFmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg) library for video format conversion.

 ## Prerequisites